-Staff will complete required trainings within approved time-frame.
+Staff will complete required trainings within approved timeframe.

 Training listed below can be received through a variety of methods including, but not limited to the following: lecture or interactive presentations by individuals with particular expertise in an area, workshops, college coursework, multi-disciplinary clinical consultations, training presentations by members of the agency or staff, and self-study through FCC's Relias System/scholarly books and journal articles and webinars.
-Training outside of Relias must be described on our time sheets (in order to be recorded in the System) before it may be counted as completed.
+Training outside of Relias must be described in Ascentis Time Keeping System (in order to be recorded in the System) before it may be counted as completed.